 Correct: Because/Since the city’s government has curtailed spending on all non-essential services COMMA the new theater company has been forced to suspend its productions for lack of funding.

-When the clause begun by the subordinating conjunction comes second, no comma should be used.
+When the clause begun by the subordinating conjunction comes second, no comma should be used (although there is an exception for “strong” subordinating conjunctions such as although and even though, which do take a comma).

 Correct: The new theater company has been forced to suspend its productions for lack of funding NO COMMA because/since the city’s government has curtailed spending on all non-essential services.

 That’s the strict version of the rule.
-The more complicated truth is that it depends on context; if a sentence is very long, or a comma before because is necessary to make the meaning of the sentence clear, then it’s acceptable to that construction.
+The more complicated truth is that it depends on context: if a sentence is very long, or it seems necessary to insert a comma before because in order to make the meaning of the sentence clear, then that construction is acceptable.

 Perhaps you’ve heard the saying “when you hear hoofbeats, think horses, not zebras.”
 If you’re not familiar with the expression, it means that when searching for an explanation, you should always consider obvious possibilities before thinking about more unlikely options.
 Whenever I tutor the Writing section of the SAT, I find myself uttering these words with inordinate frequency.